George Stainforth: Career

 George Stainforth joined the Royal Air Force on 15 March 1923 and was posted to No. 19 Squadron RAF on 10 April 1924.
 He was promoted after four years to flight lieutenant on 1 July 1928, and was posted to the Marine Aircraft Experimental Establishment (MAEE) for duties with the High Speed Flight, also known as The Flight.

 1929 Schneider Trophy

 Stainforth was serving with The High Speed Flight in 1929, as pilot of the Gloster VI entrant.
 The aircraft was withdrawn for technical reasons shortly before the competition, which was then won by his teammate Flt.
 Lt.
 H. Waghorn in a Supermarine S.6.

 On the following day, 10 September 1929, Stainforth took the Gloster VI up for an attempt at the record over a measured mile course.
 He achieved a top speed of 351.3 mph and a ratified world absolute speed record, averaged over four runs of 336.3 mph.

-This record was held but briefly, as a later run by the racing seaplane Supermarine S.6 managed to raise it to over 350 mph.
+Augustus Orlebar, in a Supermarine S.6, raised the record to over 350 mph two days later.